-- shared host = off-the-shelf hosting setup — one size fits all
+- Shared host = an off-the-shelf hosting setup — one size fits all.

-- enterprise-level host = tailor-made setup that’s built specifically for you and that’s ready to handle any load
+- Enterprise-level host = a tailor-made setup that’s built specifically for you, and that’s ready to handle any load.

-The key aspect of it is that you’re not sharing resources with other customers or sites, not making you susceptible to the “noisy neighbor” problem.
+The key aspect of it is that you’re not sharing resources with other customers or sites, so you’re not susceptible to the ‘noisy neighbor’ problem.

-Apart from that, any platform that calls itself enterprise-level needs to be able to scale beyond what’s expected of normal hosts, and especially when any sort of unplanned traffic spikes take place.
+Apart from that, any platform that calls itself enterprise-level needs to be able to scale beyond what’s expected of normal hosts — especially when any sort of unplanned traffic spikes take place.

-Then we get to the topic of customer service, or, as I called it earlier, the “hand in glove” factor.
-For instance, when signing up to an enterprise hosting setup, you often get assigned a personal account manager who’s tasked with helping you get your platform rolling, and then often being your point of contact going forward.
+Then we get to the topic of customer service, or, as I called it earlier, the ‘hand-in-glove’ factor.
+For instance, when signing up to an enterprise hosting setup, you often get assigned a personal account manager who’s tasked with helping you to get your platform rolling, and who is often your point of contact going forward.
 Basically, enterprise-level hosting is all about providing customizations on a per-customer basis.

-To that tune, those platforms usually give you access to separate “dev”, “test”, and “live” environments, which are key for advanced development workflows.
-Another important aspect here is that those environments should all have the same architecture.
-Otherwise, you might face problems replicating your “test” results on the “live” site.
+To that tune, those platforms usually give you access to separate ‘dev’, ‘test’, and ‘live’ environments, which are key for advanced development workflows.
+Another important aspect is that those environments should all have the same architecture, otherwise you may face problems replicating your ‘test’ results on the ‘live’ site.

 With all of the above in mind, let’s have a look at the individual players in the enterprise-level hosting market for WordPress:

-Top Eight Best Enterprise-level Hosting Services for WordPress
+Top 7 Best Enterprise-level Hosting Services for WordPress

-Pagely is one of the better-known premium hosting companies in the WordPress ecosystem.
-It’s one of the few hosts that don’t offer an entry-level plan per se, but rather focus on more advanced setups that need extra processing power and scalability.
+Pagely are one of the better-known premium hosting companies in the WordPress ecosystem.
+They’re one of the few hosts that don’t offer an entry level plan per se, but rather focus on more advanced setups that need extra processing power and scalability.
 As Pagely admit themselves, they cater mostly to the B2B market.

 On the enterprise-level side of their hosting spectrum, they offer a powerful infrastructure that runs on Amazon Web Services (AWS).

-Customers can use Git, SVN, SFTP, or services like BeanStalk, and DeployHQ, plus can deploy into 11 global data centers or geo-replicate across regions.
-You can also freely push your work to dev, staging, and production.
-Should you need it, post-deploy code review service is available as well.
+Customers can use Git, SVN, SFTP, or services such as BeanStalk and DeployHQ, plus they can deploy into 11 global data centers or geo-replicate across regions.
+They can also freely push their work to dev, staging, and production, and, should they need it, a post-deploy code review service is available as well.

-Pagely offers two tiers in their enterprise line of WordPress hosting: Preconfigured Plans and Custom Clusters.
+Pagely offer two tiers in their enterprise line of WordPress hosting: Preconfigured Plans and Custom Clusters.

-Going for the twice more expensive, $5000 / month plan gives you additional support for ElasticSearch/ElasticCache, production/QA/staging environments, multi-region failover recovery, up to 5 database slaves, and geo caching.
+Going for the twice as expensive $5,000-a-month plan gives you additional support for ElasticSearch/ElasticCache, production/QA/staging environments, multi-region failover recovery, up to five database slaves, and geo caching.